 Zoning is a municipality's regulation of land uses and associated development.
-Property must be zoned correctly and satisfy development regulations prior to development permits being issued.
+The property must be zoned correctly and satisfy development regulations before development permits being issued.
 The Town of Little Elm has many zoning districts, each with its own requirements and allowed uses.
-Development plans must comply with development standards within Chapter 106 of the Little Elm Code of Ordinances.
+Development plans must comply with development standards within within Chapter 106 of the Little Elm Code of Ordinances.

 Contacting the Planning Department is the first step if one desires to change the zoning on a tract of land.
 State law strictly governs the rezoning process through a series of legal notices, public hearings, and conformance with the Future Land Use Plan.
 Factors influencing the outcome may also include compatibility with adjacent zoning districts, proposed land uses, recent zoning trends, adopted development policies, the recommendation of the Planning & Zoning Commission, and other relevant factors.